Statistical biases in measurements with multiple candidates: Introduction

 \section{Introduction}

-}{} In absence of clear signals of new particles produced in high-energy colliders, precision measurements provide the best way of finding signs of New Physics.
+}{} In absence of new elementary particles produced in high-energy collisions, precision measurements provide the best way of finding signs of New Physics at colliders.
 These measurements require large data samples as well as a very detailed understanding of potential biases.
-Large data samples and higher luminosities are anticipated, notably at the Large Hadron Collider (LHC) or the KEKB \epem collider.
-Many decay rate or asymmetry measurements with a precision of order $10^{-4}$ are or will soon be available in flavour~\cite{LHCb-PAPER-2015-055,LHCb-PAPER-2016-035,LHCb-TDR-012,Aushev:2010bq} physics, while electroweak and Higgs physics also enter the precision regime.
+As luminosities increase, much larger data samples are anticipated in the near future, notably at the Large Hadron Collider (LHC) or the KEKB \epem collider.
+Many decay-rate or asymmetry measurements with a precision of order $10^{-4}$ are or will soon be available in flavour~\cite{LHCb-PAPER-2019-006,LHCb-TDR-012,Aushev:2010bq} physics, while electroweak and Higgs physics also enter the precision regime~\cite{Azzi:2019yne,*Cepeda:2019klc,*Cerri:2018ypt,Abada:2019lih}.
 The presence and the handling of multiple candidates per event can cause raw biases which may be large compared to anticipated accuracies.
 These biases can be corrected for, provided a proper strategy is employed, with some loss in precision.

 In the following, {\it event} stands for all signals originating from a collision process, or a set of simultaneous processes, as in a single beam-bunch crossing.
 A {\it candidate} is the reconstructed particle of interest, including its decay chain, on which the measurement is being performed --- typically a Higgs or \Z boson, a top quark, or a \B meson.
-The latter example is used below.
+The latter example is used below, as flavour physics is presently most affected by the effects described here.